Rimantas Kaukėnas: National team

 Kaukėnas played with the senior men's Lithuanian national basketball team at the EuroBasket 2001, the EuroBasket 2007, where he won a bronze medal, and the EuroBasket 2011.
 He also played at both the 2008 Summer Olympics and the 2012 Summer Olympics.

 Personal life

 Kaukėnas established the Rimantas Kaukenas Charity Group, which aims to provide "magical moments" for children with life-threatening medical conditions.

-He is married with former Swedish-Serbian basketball player Tanja Kostić, with whom he has three daughters.
+He is married to former Swedish-Serbian basketball player Tanja Kostić, with whom he has three daughters.
 Tanja follows the activities of RK Charity Group, while Rimantas is playing during the season.

 He is fluent in English, Italian and Russian.